smg-lab101/tower-defense/README.md

 - improve path finding so there are no checks for move during runtime
 - add win-screen
 - design new sprite atlas

+(note) I decided to leave comments at a minimum following a clean and understanding coding practice